glebodic/sketchup-cityscape/README.md

 <img src="./screenshots/ex1.png" width="600">

 ## How to run
-The file is not packaged as a Sketchup extention (.rbz).
+The file is not packaged as a SketchUp extension (.rbz).
 You need to copy the content of the cubes.rb file into SketchUp's built-in Ruby editor and run the code.